andersonp196/csgo-items-assistant/README.md

 - Please try reloading the page a few times if the extension isn't working.
 For some reason that fixes things sometimes.

 ##### Todo
+- Price average option (and use different color text if not from that range)
+- inventory stacking
-- Doppler phases in inventory and tradeoffer (market?)
+- Doppler phases in tradeoffer (market?)
 - icon if item isn't tradable in inventory
 - add link to market items on item (including ST and souveneir) in inventory
 - change border around items if they are ST or souveneir (inventory and tradeoffer)
 - fix tradeoffer search being broken (add all keys to trade then remove them and try searching 'key' again)
 - add data stashing for the market so floats will stay with listings until page is reloaded
-- add option to select currency

 ### To install:
 - Download the zip of this project